 One of the most rebellious tribes of British India, the Naga tribe now occupies the state of Nagaland, north-western Burma, Manipur, Arunachal Pradesh and parts of Assam.
 The Nagas are a huge warrior tribe, who can be divided into several other tribes, forming a huge population of about 2 million.
 Earlier the Nagas had their own Gods and Goddesses, but now around 95% of them are Christians.
 They speak almost 36 different languages although English is their official language and they also know how to talk in Hindi.

 Settlements of Naga Tribe

-Nagas, being a backward tribe, still live in villages atop hills or mountains.
-Their houses are made out of bamboos with thatched roof tops.
-Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side kept open.
+The major population of the Nagas still live in villages atop hills or mountains.
+Their houses are made out of bamboos with thatched rooftops.
+Their villages are guarded on the four sides by ditches, pitfalls and stone walls, with one side, kept open.

-After the children are born they stay with their mothers till they are old enough to attend the morung.
+After the children are born they stay with their mothers till they are old enough to attend the Morung.
 The morung is the place where the children live to learn to become useful members of the society, much like the Hindu gurukuls.
-The children learn to take up responsibilities and art of war fare.
+The children learn to take up responsibilities and the art of warfare.
 The society is very open about sex before marriage.

 Food and Agriculture